-kNET's Mineable KUVA Util Cryptocurrency
+kNET's KUVA Coin

-Util n (plural utils)
+Util n (plural Utils)

-- 1. (economics) A hypothetical unit measuring satisfaction. - 2. (informal, computing) A utility.
+- 1. (economics) A hypothetical unit measuring satisfaction. - 2. (informal, computing) A Utility.

-All on-network participants, including Masterminers, Masternodes and Licensed Service Providers post collateral using the Kuva Network's KUVA token (or cryptocurrency), called a Kuva Util.
-The Kuva Util, or "KUVA" is the exclusive native minable asset of kNET, used for all economic activities related to incentivizing and governing the network, for example, rewards and fee payments, service collateralization, Chainbonding and voting.
+All on-network participants, including Masterminers, Masternodes and Licensed Service Providers post collateral using kNET's native token.
+The Kuva Coin, or "KUVA" is this token, an exclusive native minable asset of kNET, used for all economic activities related to incentivizing and governing the network, for example, rewards and fee payments, service collateralization, Chainbonding and voting.

-The maximum total supply target is the number of unspent KUVA Utils on kNET at any one time, is set to 1.2 Billion Kuva and is reached through a "Burnmine Cycle" via collateralized mining and distribution to network participants.
+The maximum total supply cap is the number of unspent KUVA Coins that can circulate on kNET at any one time, and this is set to 1.2 Billion Kuva.
+The "Burnmine Cycle" adjusts this supply via collateralized mining and distribution to economic participants of kNET.
 By providing collateral of the required amount of KUVA for a particular service class, an external service provider becomes a 'Licensed Service Provider' (LSP) and can discover customers and offer services over the network.
-In addition to fees earned by providing commercial services to the customer using any available currency on the network, LSP's are additionally rewarded with KUVA Utils for provisioning service to end-users.
+In addition to fees earned by providing commercial services to the customer using any available currency on the network, LSP's are additionally rewarded with KUVA Coins for provisioning service to end-users.
 The service provider accrues a verifiable reputation for the transaction with the customer.
 Accrued reputation from verifiable transactions determines both voting power and subsequent network reward payments.